kegan-dev/ssbmbo/README.md

 # ssbmbo

 Tool to inject code into memory card.
 This will run the input assembly once the exploit is used.

+Assemblers

 Helpful assembler information http://wiibrew.org/wiki/Assembler_Tutorial